igrafx/miningkafka/CONTRIBUTING.md

 This will push the tag to the github repository.

-Finally, you can create a release and write its release notes within github.
+Finally, you can create a release and write its release notes including changes within github.
 Always show with what platform version the project is compatible.

 ## Styleguide